vitalijvolyanyuk/grid-based-path-planning/README.md

 ## Example Planning Result

 Below are examples of the planned paths for the anytime variant in the occlusion environment.
-In this case, the anytime variant was able to find a suboptimal, feasible route earlier, while continued search improved the solution over time.
+In this case, the anytime variant was able to find a suboptimal, feasible path earlier, while continued search improved the solution over time.

 ![Anytime Quick Suboptimal Solution](images/suboptimal_path.png)
 ![Anytime Optimal Solution](images/optimal_path.png)